NEW RED LIGHT STOCK IN STORE Dismiss

 Here, I explain how and why it fits into my holistic practice.
 I start with some observable effects in horses, then unpack these as to what might be happening, and finally explain where it sits in my view of how we work with horses.

-Note: The following reflects my personal experience and views, and as such are anecdotal in nature.
+Note: The following content reflects my personal experience and views, and as such are anecdotal in nature.
 Always consult a veterinarian if you have concerns about your horse’s health.
 I am a BEMER UK partner presently in Australia and receive no compensation for this piece of writing.

 How I was introduced to BEMER